spyrit/PropelDatagridBundle/README.md

 ### Try the demo

-A demo is included in the bundle.
+A demo is included in the demo branch which is updated with the master updates.
 To try it, follow these few steps :

 1. Build your model
 ```bash